Last updated: 31st March 2023

 Vincent had begun to draw and sketch in the final months of his stay in the Borinage and felt that he might have discovered his calling.
 Vincent became convinced that he could also serve God as an artist.

-Vincent’s parents were very disappointed that their eldest son had opted for an artist’s existence.
+Vincent’s parents were disappointed that their eldest son had opted for an artist’s existence.
 In their eyes, that was the same as a social failure, and they tried to discourage him as much as possible.

 Fortunately, his brother Theo who was in the art business and doing very well financially, promised to support him financially.
 Theo’s financial support allowed Vincent van Gogh the freedom to develop himself as a painter and learn the craft by practicing as much as he could.